 If three of the four agree, the ACL makes a recommendation to the EOD.
-If he/she accepts the recommendation, the applicant is promoted to an AUXCOMM THSP /with an access ID in a probationary status for one year.
+If he/she accepts the recommendation, the applicant is promoted to an AUXCOMM AUXC /with an access ID with the approval of the EOD, in a probationary status for one year.
 During that year the individual is expected to continue development of their skills, supervisory ability, and knowledge.